mk12/sicp/notes/text.md

         (begin (set! balance (- balance amount))
                balance)
         "Insufficient funds")))

 (define W1 (make-withdraw 100))
 (define W2 (make-withdraw 100))

 (W1 50)
-=> 50
+→ 50

 (W2 70)
-=> 30
+→ 30

 (W2 40)
-=> "Insufficient funds"
+→ "Insufficient funds"

 (W1 40)
-=> 10
+→ 10
 ```

-- Here, `W1` and `W2` are complement independent objects, each with its own local state variable.
+- `W1` and `W2` are completely independent objects, each with its own local state variable.
-- We can create a "bank-account object" that responds to multiple messages, all operating on the same local state:
+- We can also create a "bank-account object" that responds to multiple messages, all operating on the same local state:

 ```
 (define (make-account balance)